top of page

 turned faith into infrastructure.

-A living, digital monument to her life, leadership, and lessons.
+A living digital monument to her life, leadership, and lessons.

 590797350_10229379697253320_7746053698017661793_n.jpg

-• Professional design + hosting
+• Digital preservation + hosting

 • Curation + annotation of resources

-• Preservation for generations
+• Multimedia storytelling for future generations

 Vintage photograph of Dr. Bethune standing outdoors wearing a dark coat and hat.